 HYDROCEPHALUS

 A hydrocephalus is a condition in which excess cerebrospinal fluid (CSF) accumulates in the cavities of the brain.
 This occurs when a tumor or a big brain edema compresses one of the ventricles or the cerebral aqueduct.
 A brain edema in the control center of the kidney parenchyma could lead to a compression of the cerebral aqueduct.
 Swelling in the brain relays of the lung alveoli (related to a death-fright conflict) can compress the fourth ventricle resulting in the dilation of the entire ventricular system.
-A healing process involving the thalamus or the myocardium might block the third ventricle from both sides.
+A healing process (PCL-A) involving the brain relays of the thalamus or myocardium might block the third ventricle from both sides.
 Brain edemas usually enlarge due to water retention (the SYNDROME) and an active abandonment or existence conflict.
 The accumulation of CSF and the pressure caused by the fluid buildup increases the size of the ventricles creating an internal hydrocephalus.
 With an external hydrocephalus the fluid accumulation occurs in the subarachnoid space; if it involves the frontal lobe it is characterized by a prominent forehead developing in infancy.

 The enlargement of the head happens when the skull bones are not fully fused, which is the case in fetuses and infants up to the age of two.
 Unborn children experience existence conflicts and death-fright conflicts because of extreme distress in the womb (see intrauterine conflicts); newborns suffer abandonment conflicts when they are separated from the mother at birth.
 In adults, the skull cannot expand to accommodate the buildup of cerebrospinal fluids.
 Subsequent symptoms are headaches, nausea, and drowsiness.
 Strong, elevated intracranial pressure may result in an elongation of the cerebellar tonsils, the rounded lobes underneath the cerebellar hemispheres; a life-threatening condition occurs when the pressure pushes the tonsils out of the skull (the descent of the cerebellar tonsils is termed “tonsillar herniation”).
 Lasting increased pressure on the optic nerve cuts off the oxygen supply to the optic nerve, causing it to swell.
 Swelling of the optic nerve at the point where the nerve joins the eye is called a papilledema (compare with excavation papillae due to permanent elevated intraocular pressure).
 Damage to the optic nerve from papilledema can result in visual field loss.
 With hydrocephalus, a weakening of the nerves that control eye movement creates eye misalignment (see strabismus).
 Symptoms such as weakness of the legs, epileptic seizures, or speech problems, however, are not brought on by a hydrocephalus, as claimed, but relate to specific Biological Special Programs.